-Contributed by Matthew Hanks, Hanks Realty Group Team Captain and Realtor
+Contributed by Matthew Hanks, Hanks Realty Group Team Captain & Realtor

 Thanksgiving is one of America’s most cherished holidays, a time when families gather to share a meal, express gratitude, and reflect on the blessings of the past year.